GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Interface-Definition-Viewpoint.md

 preliminary text - work in progess
 The Physical Interface Definition Viewpoint provides definitions for physical interfaces.
 These definitions are may be reused on different interfaces.
 ## Applicability
-The System Interface Definition Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.
+The Physical Interface Definition Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.

 It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
 ## Stakeholder